 Nebraska Fresh Fruit & Vegetable Program (FFVP) Promotional and Educational Materials

-Nebraska Department of Education is providing Nebraska schools participating in the Fresh Fruit & Vegetable Program a handy toolkit to assist in promoting the Program to students, staff, and family.
-The 2023-2024 school year toolkit includes:
+Nebraska Department of Education is providing Nebraska schools participating in the Fresh Fruit & Vegetable Program a virtual toolkit to assist in promoting the Program to students, staff, and family.
+Explore the resources below!